AmmarKhan-k250842/ICT_Lab/README.md

 # ICT Lab

-Work of Html Css and Java done in ICT Lab
+All of the coding work done in ICT Lab